ryogrid/anime-illust-image-searcher/README.md

   - I think about 80% of unique tags which is counted with count-unique-tag-num.py is better
     - EX: unique tags count is 1000 -> 0.8 * 1000 -> 800 num_topics (dimension)
   - This takes quite a while...
+    - LSI processing: dimension reduction about 800 dimenstion to 700 dimension
     - Take several sec only for 1000 files and reduction from 800 to 700 dimension case
     - But, in 330k files and from 8000 to 5000 dimension case, about 1 hour is taken
       - files are not for demo :)
-    - LSI processing: dimension reduction about 800 dimenstion to 700 dimension
 - $ streamlit run web-ui-image-search-lsi.py
   - Search app is opend on your web brower

+## Information related to copylight
+- I used [this code](https://huggingface.co/spaces/SmilingWolf/wd-tagger/blob/main/app.py) as reference wheh implmenting tagger script
+- ["WD ViT Tagger v3" model](https://huggingface.co/SmilingWolf/wd-vit-tagger-v3) is used for image file tagging
+- **I thank to great works of SmilingWolf**

 ## Screenshot
 - I used about 1000 image files collected from [Irasutoya](https://www.irasutoya.com/) which offers free image materials